w3f/polkadot-wiki/docs/learn/learn-cryptography.md

 ---
-id: learn-cryptography
 title: Cryptography on Polkadot
-sidebar_label: Cryptography
-description: Cryptographic Functions used in Polkadot.
+description: Explore the cryptographic functions, keypairs, and randomness mechanisms used in Polkadot.
-keywords:
-  [cryptography, hashing, keypair, signing, keys, randomness, verifiable random function, VDF]
-slug: ../learn-cryptography
 ---

 This is a high-level overview of the cryptography used in Polkadot.
 It assumes that you have some